elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-purpose-of-data-verification-and-how-do-double-entry-and-visual-checks-ensure-data-accuracy.md

 url: /learn/computer-science/questions/what-is-the-purpose-of-data-verification-and-how-do-double-entry-and-visual-checks-ensure-data-accuracy
 score: -1.0
 related_article1:
-    id: 161506
+    id: 161694
-    title: What is a parity check and what are its limitations in error detection?
+    title: >-
+        What is the difference between symmetric and asymmetric encryption?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-a-parity-check-and-what-are-its-limitations-in-error-detection
+    url: /learn/computer-science/questions/what-is-the-difference-between-symmetric-and-asymmetric-encryption
 related_article2:
-    id: 161706
+    id: 161427
-    title: What are the main components of an information system, and how do they interact?
+    title: >-
+        What is the difference between data and information, and why is raw data considered meaningless?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/computer-science/questions/what-is-the-difference-between-data-and-information-and-why-is-raw-data-considered-meaningless
 related_article3:
-    id: 161429
+    id: 161433
-    title: What are the main characteristics of direct data, and what are its advantages and disadvantages?
+    title: >-
+        What factors influence the relevance of information, and why is it important?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-characteristics-of-direct-data-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
 related_article4:
-    id: 161492
+    id: 161505
+    title: >-
-    title: How does indirect data differ from direct data and what are its potential uses?
+        How does data verification ensure data accuracy and what are the methods used?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-indirect-data-differ-from-direct-data-and-what-are-its-potential-uses
+    url: /learn/computer-science/questions/how-does-data-verification-ensure-data-accuracy-and-what-are-the-methods-used
 related_article5:
-    id: 161437
+    id: 161450
+    title: >-
-    title: What are the risks associated with data transmission, and how does encryption mitigate these risks?
+        What are the main components of an information system, and how do they interact?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-risks-associated-with-data-transmission-and-how-does-encryption-mitigate-these-risks
+    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
 ---

 &nbsp;